xiaobaobaochifan/NAC/README.md

 ## 📜 License

-This project is licensed under the MIT License.
-Feel free to modify and use it.
+This project is licensed under the GPL-3.0 license.

 ## 📖 Citation
 If you use this repository or the proposed methods in your work, please cite it as follows: